Professor of Art

 B.A., University of Tennessee (Knoxville); M.A., Ph.D., University of Wisconsin (Madison)

-Historian of race, slavery, space, and the state in the late colonial and early national eras.
+Historian of slavery, space and governance in the 18th and 19th Centuries

 Assistant Professor of American Studies